-Litigators are cautioned to consider how detailed they should be in asserting a Daubert objection.
+Although Scherl may not reflect the current state of the law on preserving a Daubert complaint, litigators are cautioned to consider how detailed they should be in asserting a Daubert or Robinson objection.

-XXI.
+XXV.
 REPEATED OFFER OF INADMISSIBLE EVIDENCE.
 The case of Marling v.
 Maillard, 826 S.W.2d 735, 739 (Tex.
 App.--Houston [14th Dist.]
 1992, no writ), stands for the proposition that where evidence is admitted over objection, and the proponent later offers the same evidence again, the opponent must renew the original objection or the right to complain about the erroneous admission of the original testimony is waived.
 Accord, Badger v.
 Symon, 661 S.W.2d 164-65 (Tex.
 App.--Houston [1st Dist.]
-1983, writ refd n.r.e.) (and cases cited therein); see also Commercial Union Ins. v.
+1983, writ ref'd n.r.e.) (and cases cited therein); see also Commercial Union Ins. v.
 La Villa Sch.
 D., 779 S.W.2d 102, 109-110 (Tex.
 App.--Corpus Christi 1989, no writ) (party cannot complain on appeal of improper admission of evidence where that party has introduced evidence of a similar character).
 The Texas Supreme Court has said that where evidence is admitted over objection once in a trial, and the same evidence is later admitted without objection in the trial, that the admission of the evidence the second time renders harmless any error in the first admission of the evidence.
 Richardson v.
 Green, 677 S.W.2d 497, 501 (Tex.
 1984).
 To quote the Court: